Candy (1968 film): Production

 The novel Candy by Terry Southern and Mason Hoffenberg was a best seller.
 According to Southern, the original plan was for David Picker to produce and Frank Perry to direct with Hayley Mills to play Candy Christian.
 However, Mills' father, John Mills refused to give permission.
 Then film rights came into the hands of actor Christian Marquand.
 Marquand managed to persuade his friend Marlon Brando to play the role of Grindl (Marquand had recently helped Brando purchase an island in Tahiti).
 This attracted Richard Burton and other stars, which enabled Marquand to raise finance through ABC Films.

-Southern said Marquand "disappointed me by casting a Swedish girl [Ewa Aulin] for the lead role, which was uniquely American and midwestern.
+Southern said Marquand "disappointed me by casting a Swedish girl Ewa Aulin for the lead role, which was uniquely American and midwestern.
 He thought this would make Candy's appeal more universal.
 That's when I withdrew from the film."
 Marquand arranged for Buck Henry to write the script.

 The stars were paid $50,000 a week with Burton, Brando, Ringo Starr and James Coburn getting a percentage of the profits.
 Coburn said, "That film could have been a lot more funny.
 Unfortunately, the director's timing was of a European nature.
 The jokes were always a beat behind.
 They were often a beat off.
 When you do comedy, you've got to be fast.
 I think [star] Ewa Aulin only did two films after Candy.
 Then she married an Italian count or baron.
 That was also the only film that I made any money on.
 I had a percentage of the profits.
 Marlon Brando and Richard Burton had the same deal.
 It's very unusual for an actor to see anything extra.
 Of course, that was before the studios set up their Chinese bookkeeping system (laughs)."

-Regarding the scene where Grindl attempts to seduce Candy, production manager Gray Frederickson said that Brando actually tried to have actual sex with Aulin on camera.
+Regarding the scene where Grindl attempts to seduce Candy, production manager Gray Frederickson said that Brando tried to have actual sex with Aulin on camera.
 Southern later observed, "The film version of Candy is proof positive of everything rotten you ever heard about major studio production.
 They are absolutely compelled to botch everything original to the extent that it is no longer even vaguely recognizable."

 Reception

 Box office

-Candy was one of many psychedelic films that emerged as the 1960s ended, along with others, such as Yellow Submarine, The Trip, Psych-Out and Head.
+Candy was one of many psychedelic films that emerged as the 1960s ended, along with others, such as Yellow Submarine, The Trip, Psych-Out, Wonderwall, and Head.
 The film opened to moderate box-office success, but later became a cult classic from the psychedelic years.

 It was the 18th highest-grossing film of 1968.
 According to Variety, the film earned North American rentals of $7.3 million, but because of costs (including over $1 million paid out in participation fees), recorded an overall loss of $25,000.
 It was the 12th most popular film at the UK box office in 1969.

+The movie was number one for three weeks at the U.S. box office beginning on the week of December 25, 1968 to the week of January 8, 1969.
+The film grossed $555,000 in its second week.